apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

   - *fail/continue task on checkpoint errors*: This determines if a task will be failed if an error occurs in the execution of the task's checkpoint procedure.
 This is the default behaviour.
 Alternatively, when this is disabled, the task will simply decline the checkpoint to the checkpoint coordinator and continue running.

-  - *prefer checkpoint for recovery*: This determines if a job will fallback to latest checkpoint even when there are more recent savepoints available to potentially reduce recovery time.

   - *unaligned checkpoints*: You can enable [unaligned checkpoints]({{< ref "docs/ops/state/unaligned_checkpoints" >}}) to greatly reduce checkpointing times under backpressure.
 Only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.

 {{< tabs "4b9c6a74-8a45-4ad2-9e80-52fe44a85991" >}}